Originally published in Journal of Creation 16, no 2 (August 2002): 15-17.

 It should also be noted that the observed KBOs are much larger than comet nuclei.
 The diameter of the nucleus of a typical comet is around 10 kilometers.
 However, the recently discovered KBOs are estimated to have diameters ranging from about 100 to 500 kilometers.8 This calls into question the idea that these objects are precursors of short-period comets.
 So, the discovery of objects beyond Neptune does not in any way confirm a Kuiper Belt—at least not the kind of Kuiper Belt that evolutionary astronomers require.
 As such, the term ‘Kuiper Belt Object’ is a bit misleading.
 ‘Trans-Neptunian Object’ (TNO) would be a more descriptive term for these distant minor planets—and many astronomers use these terms (TNO and KBO) interchangeably.

 Interestingly, astronomers have recently discovered that several TNOs are binary.9 That is, they consist of two objects in close proximity; these orbit each other as they orbit the sun.
-The tremendous controversy on the (evolutionary) origin of Earth’s moon (see The Moon: The light that rules the night) highlights the difficulty of forming (by random processes) two co-orbiting masses.
+The tremendous controversy on the (evolutionary) origin of Earth’s moon (see Does the Moon Really “Give Light”?) highlights the difficulty of forming (by random processes) two co-orbiting masses.
 Currently, giant impacts are being invoked to explain the origin of Earth’s moon as well as Pluto’s moon Charon.
 But these involve unlikely ‘chance’ collisions at precise angles and have other difficulties as well.
 Yet, we are finding that binary objects are far more common than previously thought.10 Might this point to a Creative Designer?

 Some astronomers would classify Pluto as a (particularly large) Trans-Neptunian Object.
 Indeed, Pluto may have far more in common with TNOs than it has with the other eight planets—such as its icy composition and its orbital properties.
 In fact, a substantial fraction of the newly discovered TNOs have an orbital period nearly identical to that of Pluto.11 These are called ‘Plutinos’ (little Plutos).
 So, while Pluto is a dwarf among planets, it may be ‘King’ of the TNOs.
 Since Pluto’s moon Charon is so large (relative to Pluto), Pluto is often considered a binary system.
 As such, Pluto could be considered not only the largest TNO, but the largest binary TNO as well.
 As these new discoveries continue to pour in, Creationists should delight in the marvellous complexity and structure of the universe God has created.